 Applications are sometimes received from police officers investigating complaints requiring access to CPS files.
 The importance of the proper investigation of complaints against the police means that every possible assistance should be given to the investigating officer.
-Because of the provisions which preserve the confidentiality of information coming into the possession of investigating officers and the Police Complaints Authority, there is no need to seek the prior consent of witnesses or to require court orders before material is disclosed.
+Because of the provisions which preserve the confidentiality of information coming into the possession of investigating officers and the Independent Office for Police Conduct, there is no need to seek the prior consent of witnesses or to require court orders before material is disclosed.

 There may, however, be material on the file which should still be considered in case it needs to be withheld, such as internal memoranda and advice from Counsel.
 Requests from investigating officers for access to CPS files should be referred to the Chief Crown Prosecutor or a person nominated by him or her for that purpose, so that each request can receive prompt attention and advice.

-Investors Compensation Scheme Limited exists under the aegis of the Financial Services Authority (FSA) formerly the Securities and investment Board), which was created by the Financial Services Act 1986.
+Investors Compensation Scheme (ICS) Limited exists under the auspices of the Financial Services Authority (FSA) which was created by the Financial Services Act 1986.
 Its principle task is to provide compensation to private investors who have lost money due to the fraud or failure of investment firms authorised under the 1986 Act.
-Such firms will either be directly or indirectly regulated by the FSA or will be a member of one of the self regulating organisations.
+Such firms will either be directly or indirectly regulated by the FSA or will be a member of one of the self-regulating organisations.
 For an investor to claim compensation, the firm concerned must have been declared to be in default for the purpose of the Financial Services (Compensation of Investors) Rules 1994.

-The first task of Investors Compensation Scheme Limited is to identify and verify each claim and their professional accountants will check claims submitted by individual investors against the information which those investors have given the police in conjunction with other relevant information.
+The first task of ICS Limited is to identify and verify each claim and their professional accountants will check claims submitted by individual investors against the information which those investors have given the police in conjunction with other relevant information.

 Requests may therefore be received by Areas seeking disclosure of relevant material before the criminal proceedings are complete.
 It may be claimed that as fraud trials take a considerable time to be heard and an investor may have lost all his or her life savings there is a need to act quickly.